New Jersey Apartment Building Loans

 - Fixed rate terms.
 Freddie Mac offers fixed rates of 5, 7, and 10 years, followed by an adjustable period.
 These loans are called Hybrid/Adjustables.
 Loans have a 20 year term and a 30 year amortization schedule.

 Freddie Mac is a government sponsored agency that offers incredible financing solutions to investors looking for apartment loans.
 They provide both fixed rate and floating rate multifamily loans to acquire or refinance a wide variety of multifamily properties.
 These apartment building loans are used to finance properties such as market-rate apartments, student housing, senior housing, and affordable housing.
 While Freddie Mac has always been one of the industry's most aggressive financing source for larger apartment loans, Fannie Mae used to really dominate the smaller balance market.
-However, over the last 7 years, Freddie Mac has rolled out their Freddie Mac Small Balance Multifamily Loan program to compete with Fannie Mae in the small balance market.
+However, in 2014, Freddie Mac launched their Freddie Mac Small Balance Multifamily Loan program to compete with Fannie Mae in the small balance market.
 For eligible borrowers, Jersey City Freddie Mac Multifamily loans offer some of the best terms and rates in the market.
 However, qualifying for Freddie Mac loans requires that the borrower and property both meet a high standard set by Freddie Mac.
 Borrowers must typically meet a threshold for net worth and liquidity and properties must be cash flowing with at least 90% occupancy for 90 days.

 Freddie Mac has a publicly stated mission to help maintain stability in the American housing-mortgage markets.
 Additionally, their goal is to both keep the housing market well-financed and to promote affordable housing.
 Freddie Mac accomplishes this goal by helping investors to purchase, refinance, preserve, and renovate existing multifamily and apartment buildings.
 A large portion of the properties financed by Freddie Mac are more than 10 years old, need significant improvements and have a hard time procuring financing with other lenders.
 Freddie Mac’s main focus in the multifamily arena is affordable housing.
 Around 90 percent of their apartment loans are written for properties with affordable rents (based on local area median income).
 Over the years the number of renters has continued to grow leading to a short supply of available affordable apartment units.
 Many of Freddie Mac’s programs were designed with this challenge in mind.
 They focus on financing apartment buildings that are affordable to renters with lower annual incomes.
 They also write apartment building loans for subsidized housing that assists individuals with very low (below average) incomes.
 Through these programs, Freddie Mac’s multifamily loan programs are playing a crucial role in ensuring that Americans have access to affordable housing throughout the country.